GRANT

 The name of the role to grant permissions to

-table_name, database_name, schema_name, function_name, catalog_name, column_name, service_name
+table_name, database_name, schema_name, function_name, catalog_name, column_name, service_name, saved_query_name

 Object to grant permissions on.